StudentPP1/library-website/README.md

-# ToDoList App
+# Library App

 ### Overview
-A to-do list app that can create, read, update, delete and mark completed tasks.
-You can also add tags and dates to tasks.
+Library application where you can buy books, leave a review of a book or ask the administrator a question.
+The administrator can add a new book, delete or change the number of existing ones or answer users' questions.

+ATTENTION: the payment service and the library are in test mode.

 The frontend is developed using React and the [backend](https://github.com/StudentPP1/library-website-backend.git) is developed using Spring Boot.

 ### How to Run Application